danjhd/cfn101-workshop/workshop/content/40-workshop-part-02/10-setting-up-nested-stack/100-lab-10-nested-stacks.md

 ## Making changes to nested stacks

-It's possible to change components of a nested stack.
+It is possible to change components of a nested stack.
 For example, you may edit the properties of a resource in a stack, or add a resource.
 First, make the updates to the required stacks.
 Then upload the changed nested templates to S3.
 Finally, redeploy the parent stack to update the entire nested stack

 ## Conclusion

-Nested stacks are allow you to compose CloudFormation templates.
+Nested stacks allow you to compose CloudFormation template modules.
 This allows you to decompose large templates into smaller reusable components.
-It also assists in avoid resource limits of a single template.
+It also assists in avoiding the resource limits of a single template.
 These components are defined in a template like any other CloudFormation resource.